MarkusBordihn/BOs-Adaptive-Performance-Tweaks/AI_ASSISTANCE.md

-## 🤖 AI-Assistance Disclosure
+## 🤖 AI-Assistance Disclosure 1.0

 This project contains work created or refined with the assistance of AI-based tools.

-As a neurodiverse developer with reading and writing difficulties, I use AI as an accessibility and productivity tool.
-It helps me identify spelling issues, mixed-up letters, unclear wording, and translation problems that I might otherwise miss.
+As a neurodiverse developer with reading and writing difficulties, I use AI primarily as an accessibility and productivity tool.

+Reading, writing, spelling, and language-related tasks can require significantly more time and effort for me.
+AI helps me identify spelling issues, mixed-up letters, unclear wording, and translation problems that I might otherwise miss.
-AI is used to support written communication, improve documentation, assist with translations into languages I do not speak, and help with repetitive or boilerplate development tasks.
-AI may also be used to generate early non-visual drafts, planning notes, or implementation references, which are then reviewed and refined manually.

-Using these tools helps me spend significantly more time on feature development, maintenance, testing, and long-term project support.
+AI is also used for repetitive development tasks, autocomplete, boilerplate, documentation, debugging assistance, and implementation references.

+AI is used to reduce accessibility barriers and repetitive work, not to replace my own technical or creative skills, decision-making, or project ownership.

 ### 📌 Scope of AI Usage

 AI tools may be used for:

-- Rewriting or improving documentation, comments, descriptions, and release notes
+* Improving documentation, comments, descriptions, and release notes
-- Detecting spelling issues, mixed-up letters, unclear wording, or readability problems
+* Detecting spelling, wording, and readability issues
-- Creating translation drafts for languages I do not speak
+* Creating translation drafts for languages I do not speak
-- Assisting with repetitive or boilerplate code patterns, such as autocomplete suggestions, registry registrations, configuration structures, simple data mappings, or similar repetitive tasks
+* Autocomplete, boilerplate, configuration structures, mappings, and other repetitive code patterns
+* Debugging assistance, explanations, and implementation references
-- Generating early non-visual conceptual references for ideas, planning, or implementation notes
+* Early non-visual planning notes or conceptual references

 AI-assisted code suggestions are reviewed, tested, and manually adapted before being included in the project.

+Architecture, gameplay logic, system behavior, technical decisions, integration, testing, and final implementation responsibility remain under my control.

+I do not claim that the project contains no AI-assisted code.
+AI-assisted tools may provide autocomplete, boilerplate, or small implementation suggestions, but the project is not developed through autonomous AI generation.

+### 🎨 Artwork and Creative Work

+I have been creating pixel art and digital game assets manually for over 30 years.

+AI tools are not used as a replacement for my artistic skills, experience, or creative process.
+The project prioritizes human-created artwork.

+Final visual assets are created by me, contributed by trusted human collaborators with appropriate permission, commissioned from artists, or obtained from appropriately licensed sources.

-AI-generated visual outputs are not used as final visual assets in official releases of this project.
-This includes final pixel art, 3D models, textures, icons, logos, project avatars, promotional graphics, screenshots, or other graphical elements distributed as part of an official release.
+AI-generated visual outputs are not used as final visual assets in official releases.
+This includes pixel art, 3D models, textures, icons, logos, project avatars, promotional graphics, and other final graphical assets.

-### 🛠️ Manual Work and Creative Control

-Final technical decisions, system behavior, gameplay logic, architecture, and project direction remain under manual control.

-AI may assist with drafts, explanations, repetitive code structures, or implementation references, but it does not make final engineering decisions or define the final behavior of the project.

-The same applies to artistic work.
-Final visual assets included in official releases are hand-crafted, manually edited, commissioned, or otherwise properly licensed.

-Some artwork may be created by commissioned artists.
-These assets follow their own copyright terms and are expected to be non-AI-generated unless explicitly stated otherwise.
+AI may be used to discuss ideas or explore concepts, but AI-generated visual output is not used as a substitute for final human-created artwork.

 ### 🚧 Development Placeholders

-During early development phases, such as prototypes, experiments, or alpha builds, temporary placeholder assets may occasionally be used to explore ideas or test implementation details.
+During prototypes, experiments, test builds, or alpha versions, temporary placeholder assets may occasionally be used to explore ideas or test implementation details.

-Historical prototype placeholders may exist in older development history, archived project material, screenshots, or early public previews.
+Historical placeholders may therefore appear in older development history, archived files, screenshots, prototypes, or early public previews.

-These placeholders are not part of official release assets unless they have been replaced, recreated, properly licensed, or otherwise explicitly approved for use.
+Such placeholders should not be considered final release assets unless they have been replaced, recreated, appropriately licensed, or explicitly approved for continued use.

-Official release versions use hand-crafted, commissioned, manually edited, or otherwise properly licensed visual assets.
+Official releases prioritize human-created, commissioned, manually edited, or otherwise appropriately licensed visual assets.

-If a temporary placeholder is accidentally left in a public development build, it should be treated as a development oversight and replaced or removed in a future update.

 ### 📄 Licensing

-The project’s code is provided under its open-source license.
+The project's source code is provided under its respective open-source license.

-Artistic assets, textures, models, icons, logos, project avatars, promotional graphics, screenshots, and other visual materials are excluded from the open-source code license unless explicitly stated otherwise.
-They may not be reused without permission.
+Artistic assets, textures, models, icons, logos, project avatars, promotional graphics, screenshots, and other visual materials are not automatically covered by the open-source code license unless explicitly stated otherwise.

+These materials may be subject to separate copyright, licensing, or usage restrictions.

-The use of AI assistance does not change, extend, or override any licensing terms of this project.
+The use of AI assistance does not change, extend, or override any licensing or copyright terms that apply to the project or its assets.